History of the Jews in Białystok: Polish People's Republic

-In Bialystok, the place where the March accidents and their consequences became most felt was the Medical Academy.
+In Białystok, the place where the March accidents and their consequences became most felt was the Medical Academy.
 The victim of the anti-Semitic purge was professor Jakub Chlebowski, then the head of the 2nd Internal Medicine Clinic of the Medical Academy (in 1959-1962 the rector of this university).
-He was well known and appreciated in the city.

-After 1968 crisis the hunt for Jews that began to talk about their roots.
-This is an attitude that often took place during World War II among seemingly polonized Jews - when they felt a sense of oppression in which their nation found themselves - they felt solidarity with other Jews.

-Jakub Chlebowski came from the Jewish Frydman family, studied and worked in Vilnius in the interwar period.
-He spent the war deep in the USSR, where he worked as a doctor and was chairman of the Union of Polish Patriots in Krasnoyarsk.
-He returned to Poland in April 1945 and then probably changed his name to Chlebowski.
-He has been working in Bialystok since 1951.
 In March 1968, pro-Israel and pro-American statements were pointed out to him.
 Justifying the harmful effect on student youth, the rector Ludwik Komczyński made the request to remove him from the position of head of the clinic.
-He eventually left for Israel, where he soon died of an accident; it is possible that this was a suicide.

-In 1968, Professor Janusz Lesiński, head of the Dermatology Clinic, also lost his job at the AMB on the wave of anti-Jewish purges.
+On October 16, 1968 left for Holon, Israel, where he died of an accident in the following year.
+In the same year, professor Janusz Lesiński, head of the Dermatology Clinic, also lost his job at the Medical Academy on the wave of anti-Jewish purges.
 He was one of the organizers of dermatological treatment in the region, he conducted research on venereal diseases.

-In March 1969, the SB detained in Bialystok Marek Trokenheim, a former student of the University of Warsaw, who "while preparing for his trip to Israel, prepared, with the intention of deporting in hostile cells, materials on last year's events in March and the problems of the Jewish national minority in the PRL."
-He eventually left to Denemark, was editor of Stockholm's "Polish News" and the vice president of the Congress of Poles in Sweden.

-Among those who directly affected the then anti-Jewish purges was Sonia Rogowska, former head of the department of the Provincial Public Security Office.
+In March 1969, the SB detained in Białystok Marek Trokenheim, a former student of the University of Warsaw, who "while preparing for his trip to Israel, prepared, with the intention of deporting in hostile cells, materials on last year's events in March and the problems of the Jewish national minority in the Polish People's Republic".
+He eventually left to Denmark, was editor of Stockholm's "Polish News" and the vice president of the Congress of Poles in Sweden.
+Another case was of Sonia Rogowska, former head of the department of the Provincial Public Security Office.
 In 1968 she was removed from the PZPR.
-She was accused of supporting Israel's aggression and "speaking hostile to our Government and the Government of the USSR," and for talking about discrimination against Jews in Poland, defending those removed from the party, and allowing her daughter to wear a star badge David.
+She was accused of supporting Israel's aggression and speaking hostile to the government of Communist Poland and the Soviet Union as well as for talking about discrimination against Jews in Poland, defending those removed from the party, and allowing her daughter to wear a Star of David badge.
 She eventually emigrated to Israel in 1981.